jimz011/homekit-infused/docs/index.md

     Find the following addons on HACS (you do not need to add them to the resources, I have already done this for you!)
     In the past I have pasted the repository links for every addon.
 Since they can be easily found through HACS I will only link to repo's that can't be found on HACS.
     If you need to read documentation on any of the cards please open your sidebar in HA go to HACS and choose the installed plugin.
+Remember that you need to check out the documenatation of how to use them for each plugin or component.
+Plugins are not so important to know how they work straight away as they will work fine without you knowing how to use them, however I do recommend you to read the custom-components documentation of each component as they are all different and some of the components will need some of your user input (it usually isn't that much).

 Press repository to go to their respective pages.
 ### Plugins (click on plugins tab in HACS)
 Required Plugins:
   - Layout Card